AJAskey/MarketTools/README.md

 * CompanyDerived reads DB files and calculates derived data from these (example PE, Margin, ROE)

 ## In progress now
 * IndexDerived.
-Create and index or use SP500 to calculate a number of metrics, such as weighted earnings of index.
+Create your own index or use SP500 index to calculate a number of metrics, such as weighted earnings of index.

 ## Up next
 * Report to write Zombie companies from the CompanyDerived class.